bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

 #### `for` Loop

 The for loop goes through a list of variables, making a seperate variable equal one of the list every time.
-Let's say we wanted to create the example above.
+Let’s say we wanted to create the example above.

-_loop.py_
+*loop.py*

     from time import sleep
     for i in range(100):